Machine Robo Mugenbine: Toy List

-Mugen Alphabet Robot Gattai series (ムゲン合体シリーズ)
+Mugenbine Alphabet Gattai Robot series (ムゲン合体シリーズ)

 The basic series of toys are referred to as "Mugen Gattai" (fusion) figures.
 The initial release of these figures came alphabetically, as well as having most Mugenroids (ムゲンロイド) feature a matching letter on the side of their head.
 This initial series is often called the "Letter" or "Alphabet" series for these reasons.
 The toyline is known for running themes for its figures.
 The toys Teiouryu, Uzumakidori, Wanrikiguma, and Yuutenma were called Ridebines (ライドバイン), as their vehicle modes don't require the Mugenroid to form its core, rather the parts formed a vehicle for the Mugenroid to ride on.
 The figures Quest Knight, Save Gunman, and Razor Ninja were referred to in commercials as the Three Musketeers and are designed after historical warrior types, a knight, a cowboy, and a ninja respectively.
 The various dinosaur figures, likewise, were considered their own subgroup.
 The series also introduced larger, deluxe figures.
 These included Victory Leon, an upgrade of Air Leon, and Zord Elephant.